 Reading not only opens your mind to different cultures and different notions, but it also helps a ton with getting better at writing.
-You learn new ways to express yourself and you get ideas about possible books.
+You learn new ways to express yourself and you get ideas about potential articles/stories/books.

-Plus, it is like getting in contact with some of the greatest minds in the world and maybe even, history.
+Plus, it’s like getting in contact with some of the greatest minds in the world and maybe even, history.
 There is nothing greater than having someone you admire and listening to their thoughts from their own mouth.
-Moreover, if they’re alive, you always have the motive to become great enough to be able to meet them up close.
+Moreover, if they’re alive, you always have the motive to try hard enough to be able to meet them.

 And it’s fun.
 So what do you wait for?
 Grab a book and start reading.
 Here are some book reviews if you don’t know what to read next.